HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 4. Antennas/section 4-1 Antenna Types.md

    > **Key Information:** A *19-inch vertical antenna* is often used on 2 meters because *it is a resonant quarter-wave* at that frequency. {{< link id="T9A08" >}}

    These are like dipoles standing on end, with the ground (or your car, or your handheld radio) acting as the other half.
-The length of a quarter-wave antenna is determined by the frequency—for 2 meters (146 MHz), the math works out to approximately 19 inches.
+The length of a quarter-wave antenna is determined by the frequency — for 2 meters (146 MHz), the math works out to approximately 19 inches.

 5. **5/8 Wave Verticals**